Uatschitchun/Latrine-live/README.md

 * Track History: The track gets recorded an displayed.
 * Multiple map layers: Currently you can choose between OpenStreetMap, OpenCylceMap, Hike and Bike (with Hillshading) and ESRI
 * Multi-user: Authentication with key
-* Dialog for key: If URL is given without a direct key, a prompt shows for to enter the key
+* Dialog for key: If URL is given without a direct key, a prompt shows up for to enter the key
+* Disable Auto-Pan: Panning the map is active, as long as the popup is shown.
+When closing the popup, the user is able to en-/disable panning by checkbox

 Functions
 ---------